eharoldreyes/Android-Networking/README.md

 Android Networking
 ==================

 Library for asynchronous execution of HttpGet, HttpPost, HttpPut, HttpDelete, Multipart-Put, Multipart-Post and HttpUrlConnection with callback.
 Simplifies the amount of code needed for network communications.
-Compatible with Android Versions 2.1 and above.
+Compatible with Android Versions 2.2 and above.

 Features
 ---
-- Compatible with **Android 2.1 Cupcake** (API level 7) and later
+- Compatible with **Android 2.2 Froyo** (API level 7) and later
-- Executes **asynchronous** HTTP requests
+- Execute **asynchronous** HTTP requests
 - Supports **GET**, **POST**, **PUT**, **DELETE** and **Multipart/form-data**
 - Supports **GZip**
 - Supports **Request Headers**